Status of Coronavirus (COVID-19) in Nepal

 God has been bestowing the blessing over Nepal.
 Nepal has tested almost 432 Coronaviruses suspected individuals after the first case.
 Luckily all of them have tested negative which means Coronaviruses is not yet detected in Nepal.

-Tourism is one of the major industries that is responsible for generating income of Nepal.
+Tourism is one of the major industries that are responsible for generating income in Nepal.
 Visit Nepal Year 2020 is a way of promoting tourism in Nepal.
 Many tourists visited Nepal since the beginning of 2020 and are still visiting.
-Several agencies, travel and tour companies have tailored attractive packages with various offers to attract the tourists all over the world.
+Several agencies, travel, and tour companies have tailored attractive packages with various offers to attract tourists all over the world.

-Nepal was and is celebrating Visit Nepal Year 2020 with joy when there was an outbreak of Corona virus in Wuhan, China in December 2019.
+Nepal was and is celebrating Visit Nepal Year 2020 with joy when there was an outbreak of Coronavirus in Wuhan, China in December 2019.
 The epidemic of illness by Coronavirus was first reported on New Year's Eve.
 Since then, there was an announcement of high alert around the world.
 The causative agent of the illness was discovered to be a novel coronavirus which is now names as COVID-19.
-The health officials all over the world have been warned about the possibility of pandemic of COVID-19.
-The unprepared world was suddenly arisen for the preparedness of the new challenges emerged by the COVID-19.
-Government of every countries has been spending on infrastructures to prevent it, to deal with it and to research on it.
+The health officials all over the world have been warned about the possibility of a pandemic of COVID-19.
+The unprepared world has suddenly arisen for the preparedness of the new challenges that emerged by the COVID-19.
+The government of every country has been spending on infrastructures to prevent it, to deal with it and to research it.

 Preparation by Tribhuwan International Airport